What Is a Marriage Green Card?

 V. What Determines whether I Receive a CR1 or IR1?

-When the Marriage Green Card applicant spouse and his or her sponsor spouse have been married for less than two (2) years, the applicant spouse will receive a CR1, the conditional Green Card.
-These CR1 Green Cards are valid only for two (2) years, and require a filing of Form I-751 (Petition to Remove Conditions on Residence) during the 90 days before expiration of the conditional Green Card.
-This will allow the conditions to be removed and allow the applicant to receive a permanent Green Card.
+CR1, the conditional Green Card will be issued if: When the Marriage Based Green Card applicant spouse and his or her sponsor spouse have been married for less than two (2) years, the applicant spouse will receive a CR1, the conditional Green Card.
+These CR1 Green Cards are valid only for two (2) years, and require a filing of Form I-751 (Petition to Remove Conditions on Residence) during the 90 days before expiration of CR1, the conditional Green Card.
+This will allow removal of the conditional Green Cards, and allow the applicant to receive a permanent Green Card.

-When the Marriage Green Card applicant spouse and his or her sponsor spouse have been married for more than two (2) years, the applicant spouse will receive an IR1, immediate relative Green Card.
+IR1, immediate relative Green Card will be issued if: When the Marriage Based Green Card applicant spouse and his or her sponsor spouse have been married for more than two (2) years, the applicant spouse will receive an IR1, immediate relative Green Card.
 This is a permanent Green Card which will have a validity period of ten (10) years.
 Typically, six (6) months before the expiration of the IR1 Green Card, the IR1 Green Card holder is encouraged to renew this IR1 Green Card through a relatively simple process with yet another filing.
-However, this renewal process is fairly straightforward and does not require documents and proof of re-stablishing the bona fide marital relationship.
+However, this renewal process is fairly straightforward and does not require documents and proof of re-establishing the bona fide marital relationship.